chef/automate/components/automate-chef-io/README.md

 ## API Documentation

-To view the API documentation locally, 1.
-From the `components/automate-chef-io` directory, run the following command to start the development server.
+To view the API documentation locally, navigate to the `components/automate-chef-io` directory, run the following command to start the development server:

 ```shell
 $ make serve